Luverne, Minnesota: History

 A post office called Luverne has been in operation since 1868.
-Luverne was platted in 1870, and named for Luverne Hawes, the daughter of a settler.
+Luverne was platted in 1870 and named for Luverne Hawes, the daughter of a settler.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.69 sqmi; 3.68 sqmi is land and 0.01 sqmi is water.

-Rock County holds the distinction of being one of four counties in the state of Minnesota without a natural lake.
+According to the United States Census Bureau, the city has a total area of 3.69 sqmi, of which 0.01 sqmi is covered by water.
+Rock County holds the distinction of being one of four counties in Minnesota without a natural lake.